Resource figures are current as at 30 December 2016. Commentary is current as at 1st November 2017.

 All of Australia's EDR of vanadium are accessible.

-In 2014, Proved and Probable Reserves of vanadium, compliant with the Joint Ore Reserve Committee (JORC) Code, remained the same as in 2013 at 1208 kt.
-Proved and Probable Reserves account for approximately 63% of accessible EDR.
-The remaining 37% of EDR comprises Measured and Indicated Resources.
+In 2016, Proved and Probable Reserves of vanadium, compliant with the Joint Ore Reserves Committee (JORC) Code remain the same in 2016 at 1341 kt.
+Proved and Probable Reserves account for approximately 64% of accessible EDR.
+The remaining 36% of EDR comprises Measured and Indicated Resources.

-The USGS estimates that world economic resources of vanadium are about 16 million tonnes (Mt) but total world resources exceed 63 Mt.
-China and Russia each hold about 8% of the world's economic vanadium resources, followed by South Africa with 6%.
-Australia's EDR of 1.910 Mt represents approximately 3% of the world's economic vanadium resources.
+The USGS estimates that world economic resources of vanadium are about 19 million tonnes (Mt) but total world resources exceed 63 Mt.
+China dominates the world vanadium resources with 46% followed by Russia at 25%, and South Africa at 18%.
+Australia's EDR of 2.1 Mt represents approximately 11% of the world's economic vanadium resources.
 However, because vanadium can be recovered as a by-product or a co-product of steel slags, the estimated world resources are not fully indicative of available supply.
-At current usage, there are sufficient resources to meet the world's vanadium needs until the end of next century.
+At current usage, there are sufficient resources to meet the world's vanadium needs over the next century.

-The USGS estimates that world production of vanadium from all sources in 2014 totalled 78 Mt compared to 79 Mt in 2013, with China producing 41 Mt, South Africa 21 Mt and Russia 15 Mt.
+The USGS estimates that world production of vanadium from all sources in 2016 totalled 76 kt compared to 79 kt in 2015, with China producing 42 kt, Russia 16 kt and South Africa 12 kt

-Mount Peake: TNG Ltd's definitive feasibility study (DFS) for the Mount Peake iron-vanadium-titanium project was completed in 2015 with results indicating a financially and technically robust project.
-Some key elements of the study include production of magnetite concentrate at the Mt Peake mine that will be transported by haul trucks from site to rail siding for delivery to the TIVAN refinery facility which will be located in Darwin.
-The project study anticipates a capacity rate of 3 Mtpa for the first 4 years then expanding to 6 Mtpa with three main products of 17 560 tpa V2O5, 236 000 tpa TiO2 and 637 000 tpa pig iron for an initial mine life of 17 years.
-Subject to construction funding agreement and regulatory approvals, TNG aims to commence construction in 2016 with first production in 2018.
+TNG Ltd's Mount Peake iron-vanadium-titanium project is located in the highly prospective Arunta Geological Province some 80km north-east of Alice Springs in the Northern Territory.
+It is hosted by the non-outcropping Mount Peake Gabbro.
+TNG Ltd has successfully secured numerous agreements from the project's prospective customers and service providers including with Korean based company, Woojin Industry Company Limited for life-of-mine off-take of the project's 60% vanadium pentoxide (V2O5) product.
+The definitive feasibility study (DFS) for the project was completed in 2015 with results indicating a financially and technically robust project.
+Some key elements of the study include production of magnetite concentrate at the Mt Peake mine that will be transported by haul trucks from site to rail siding for delivery to the TIVAN refinery facility to be located in Darwin.
+The project study anticipates a capacity rate of 3 Mtpa for the first 4 years, then expanding to 6 Mtpa, with three main products of 17 560 tpa V2O5, 236 000 tpa TiO2 and 637 000 tpa pig iron for an initial mine life of 17 years.

 - FeV and V2O5 prices were sourced from the United States Geological Survey Mineral Year Book 2014 report as noted from the Ryan's Notes published report.